Octagon house

-Both houses are large brick buildings in the classical tradition.
-They may be seen as precursors, but are somewhat different from the Victorian octagon houses which are essentially domestic structures.

 Orson Squire Fowler

 The leading proponent of octagonal houses was Orson Squire Fowler.
 Fowler was America's foremost lecturer and writer on phrenology, the pseudoscience of defining an individual's characteristics by the contours of the skull.
 In the middle of the 19th century, Fowler made his mark on American architecture when he touted the advantages of octagonal homes over rectangular and square structures in his widely publicized book, The Octagon House: A Home For All, or A New, Cheap, Convenient, and Superior Mode of Building, printed in the year 1848.
 As a result of this popular and influential publication, a few thousand octagonal houses were erected in the United States, mostly in the Midwest, the East Coast and in nearby parts of Canada.

 Fowler was not a professional architect.

 Advantages of the octagon plan

 According to Fowler, an octagon house was cheaper to build, allowed for additional living space, received more natural light, was easier to heat, and remained cooler in the summer.
 These benefits all derive from the geometry of an octagon: the shape encloses space efficiently, minimizing external surface area and consequently heat loss and gain, building costs etc. A circle is the most efficient shape, but difficult to build and awkward to furnish, so an octagon is a sensible approximation.
 Victorian builders were used to building 135° corners, as in the typical bay window, and could easily adapt to an octagonal plan.